rakesmh14/Git-presentation/README.md

 # Git-presentation
-I have attatched presentation slide fro git.
+I have attatched presentation slide for git.
 Hope it will be usefull for beginners.